Pafuri Camp

 can be pre-booked at the time of reservation or when in camp

-• We also offer guided morning walking and birding safaris of between
+• They also offer guided morning walking and birding safaris of between

 3 to 4 hours